jekrch/eurovision-scraper/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License